 As of 19 April 2021, quarantine-free travel between Australia and New Zealand is permitted.

-The “Safe Travel Zone” between New Zealand and Australia has now opened and is effective since April 19, 2021.
-It is now possible to travel from New Zealand to Australia and from Australia to NZ.
+The “Safe Travel Zone” between New Zealand and Australia is effective since April 19, 2021.
+It is possible to travel from New Zealand to Australia and from Australia to NZ.
 Travellers who have been in New Zealand territory (New Zealand and Tokelau) for the previous 14 days coming to Australia will not be required to quarantine upon arrival.
 Likewise, those in Australia traveling to New Zealand will not have to quarantine.
 The airlines operating flights between the two countries are Qantas and Air New Zealand.
 If you are currently in NZ, you can apply for a WHV in Australia and those in Australia can apply for a WHV in New Zealand.

 This “Bubble” applies to everyone currently in NZ and Australia.
 Whether you are NZ or Australian citizens, on a WHV, a Student or tourist visa in NZ or Australia, you can enter and travel between those two countries.